 To become an Officer in the Army Reserve; applicants must be a serving Reserve or Regular Force Soldier.
 Current serving soldiers interested in becoming an Army Reserve officer should apply using the form AFNZ 413D through their Commanding Officer.

 You will be required to attend an Officer Selection Board.
 See Army Intake Schedule for OSB dates.
-If successful you will be invited to attend the Territorial Force Commissioning Course (TFCC).
+If successful you will be invited to attend the Army Reserve Commissioning Course (ARCC).

 - You must be medically fit for service.